Duality for the $\Gamma$-convergence of convex functions: Limits of convex functions and subdifferentials

 In the setting of a reflexive Banach space $X$, the roles of $X$ and $X^\ast$ can be interchanged in the above result.
 Hence, the equicoercivity assumption \eqref{equicoercividad} can be formulated in the primal space.
-Moreover, since in this case the $w^\ast$-topology on $X^\ast$ coincides with the weak topology, we obtain the following corollary as a direct consequence of Theorem~\ref{Theo:equival}.
+Moreover, since in this case the $w^\ast$-topology on $X^\ast$ coincides with the weak topology, we obtain the following corollaries as a direct consequence of Theorem~\ref{Theo:equival} and Corollary \ref{Cor:pontwiseconvergence}, respectively.

 \begin{corollary} Let $X$ be a reflexive Banach space, and let $f, f_n\colon X \to \mathbb{R} \cup \{\infty\}$, $n \in \mathbb{N}$, be proper lower semicontinuous convex functions.
 Consider the following statements: \begin{enumerate}[label=(\alph*)] \item $f = \wwelim f_n $. \item $ \partial f_n\xrightarrow{G(w\times \| \cdot\|_{\ast})} \partial f $ and there exist $(a, a^*) \in \partial f$ and a sequence $(a_n, a_n^*) \in \partial f_n$ such that $a_n \rightharpoonup a$, $ \dual{a}_n \to \dual{a} $ and $f_n(a_n) \to f(a)$. \item $ \dual{f}= \elim \dual{f}_n.$ \end{enumerate}